xxl4/me/source/_posts/IT-security-2024-09-24.md

 **Microsoft Shares Progress on Secure Future Initiative**

-**Redmond, Wash. – June 27, 2023** – Microsoft Corp. today shared an update on its Secure Future Initiative, a multi-year effort to advance the development and adoption of secure computing technologies.
+**Redmond, WA – March 8, 2023** – Microsoft today shared progress on its Secure Future Initiative, a comprehensive effort to enhance digital safety and security.

-Since the initiative's launch in 2021, Microsoft has made significant progress in several key areas:

-* **Hardware-based security:** Microsoft has invested heavily in developing hardware-based security technologies, such as the Pluton security processor, which protects devices from physical attacks and software vulnerabilities.
-* **Cloud security:** Microsoft has enhanced the security of its Azure cloud platform with new features such as confidential computing, which allows customers to encrypt data while it is being processed in the cloud.
-* **Application security:** Microsoft has developed new tools and technologies to help developers build more secure applications, such as the Security Development Lifecycle (SDL) and the Secure Software Development Kit (SDK).
-* **Cybersecurity education:** Microsoft has partnered with educational institutions around the world to train the next generation of cybersecurity professionals.
+**Key Highlights:**

+* **Expanded Safety Center:** Microsoft has launched a new Safety Center website, providing users with a central hub for safety resources and support.
+The center covers a wide range of topics, including online harassment, cyberbullying, and child sexual abuse material.
+* **AI for Safer Internet:** Microsoft is investing in artificial intelligence (AI) to detect and mitigate online threats.
+The company has developed an AI-powered tool that can identify and remove child sexual abuse material from the internet.
+* **Collaboration with Partners:** Microsoft is working closely with governments, law enforcement, and non-profit organizations to combat online safety issues.
+The company has partnered with the National Center for Missing & Exploited Children (NCMEC) to expand efforts to protect children online.
+* **Education and Awareness:** Microsoft is committed to raising awareness about online safety and security.
+The company offers educational programs for students, parents, and educators, and provides resources for individuals to protect themselves online.

-"We are committed to building a more secure future for all," said Brad Smith, Microsoft's President and Vice Chair.
-"The Secure Future Initiative is a key part of this effort, and we are making significant progress in developing and deploying technologies that will help to protect people, businesses, and governments from cyber threats."
+"Ensuring a secure future for the internet is critical," said Brad Smith, President of Microsoft.
+"Our Secure Future Initiative is a comprehensive effort to address the challenges and opportunities of digital safety.
+We will continue to invest in innovative technologies, collaboration, and education to create a safer online world."

-Microsoft's Secure Future Initiative is supported by a global team of experts in security, privacy, and technology.
-The initiative is also supported by a broad range of partners, including hardware manufacturers, software developers, and cybersecurity companies.
+**Additional Details:**

+* The Safety Center website (https://safety.microsoft.com) provides information on safety features, best practices, and support for Microsoft products and services.
+* Microsoft's AI-powered tool for identifying and removing child sexual abuse material is being used by NCMEC and other organizations to protect children online.
+* Microsoft is working with governments worldwide to establish clear regulations and guidelines for online safety.
+The company also collaborates with law enforcement agencies to investigate and prosecute online crimes.

 **About Microsoft**

-Microsoft (Nasdaq "MSFT") is a technology company that empowers people and organizations to achieve more.
-Our mission is to empower every person and every organization on the planet to achieve more.
-We do this by providing a wide range of products and services that are designed to help people work, learn, and play.
-Our products and services include the Windows operating system, the Microsoft Office suite, the Xbox video game console, and the Azure cloud platform.
+Microsoft (Nasdaq "MSFT" @microsoft) is a technology company empowering every person and every organization on the planet to achieve more.

-**Media Contact**

-Microsoft Media Relations
-(425) 936-7330
-press@microsoft.com

 ## Security Think Tank: Win back lost trust by working smarter
 [Read more](https://www.computerweekly.com/opinion/Security-Think-Tank-Win-back-lost-trust-by-working-smarter)

 Published: Mon, 23 Sep 2024 11:26:00 GMT

-**Security Think Tank: Regaining Lost Trust Through Strategic Initiatives**

-**Introduction**

-Organizations grapple with the challenge of rebuilding trust after cybersecurity incidents erode public confidence.
-This think tank delves into innovative strategies to restore trust and strengthen security postures.

-**Key Strategies**

-**1. Enhanced Transparency and Accountability:**

-* Implement continuous vulnerability assessments and prompt disclosure of security breaches.
-* Establish clear communication channels to inform stakeholders promptly and transparently.
-* Foster a culture of accountability by holding individuals and teams responsible for security failures.

-**2. Comprehensive Cybersecurity Maturity Roadmap:**

-* Develop a comprehensive roadmap to address security deficiencies and enhance maturity.
-* Implement industry-leading security frameworks and standards, such as ISO 27001 and NIST Cybersecurity Framework.
-* Continuously monitor and evaluate progress toward cybersecurity goals.

-**3. Partnership Building and Collaboration:**

-* Collaborate with law enforcement, regulatory agencies, and industry peers to share threat intelligence and best practices.
-* Engage with customers and stakeholders to understand their security concerns and build trust.
-* Leverage third-party security assessments and certifications to demonstrate commitment to integrity.

-**4. Investment in Human Capital and Training:**

-* Train employees on cybersecurity best practices, threat awareness, and incident response.
-* Invest in hiring and retaining skilled cybersecurity professionals.
-* Create a culture of continuous learning and development to keep up with evolving threats.

-**5. Technology Adoption and Automation:**

-* Leverage artificial intelligence (AI) and machine learning (ML) for threat detection and response.
-* Implement network segmentation, encryption, and multi-factor authentication to strengthen defenses.
-* Automate security processes to reduce human error and improve efficiency.

-**6. Effective Risk Management and Threat Monitoring:**

-* Conduct regular risk assessments to identify and mitigate vulnerabilities.
-* Implement a threat intelligence platform to stay abreast of emerging threats and attack vectors.
-* Utilize threat hunting techniques to proactively detect and neutralize potential threats.

-**Conclusion**

-Regaining lost trust requires thoughtful strategies that enhance transparency, accountability, collaboration, and technological advancements.
-By implementing these initiatives, organizations can rebuild confidence, strengthen security postures, and position themselves as trusted partners in the digital age.
+**Security Think Tank: Win Back Lost Trust by Working Smarter**

+**Introduction:**
+In recent years, organizations across industries have experienced a significant erosion of trust due to cybersecurity breaches, data leaks, and privacy scandals.
+Regaining this trust is crucial for businesses to maintain their reputation, customer loyalty, and financial stability.

+**Root Causes of Lost Trust:**

+* Ineffective cybersecurity measures
+* Failure to prioritize data privacy
+* Lack of transparency and accountability
+* Insufficient communication during incidents

+**Smart Strategies to Restore Trust:**

+**1. Enhance Cybersecurity Measures:**

+* Implement robust security frameworks and technologies
+* Conduct regular security audits and vulnerability assessments
+* Invest in employee security awareness training
+* Strengthen physical and access controls

+**2. Prioritize Data Privacy:**

+* Establish clear data privacy policies and procedures
+* Obtain user consent before collecting and processing data
+* Protect data with encryption and anonymization techniques
+* Comply with all relevant data protection regulations

+**3. Enhance Transparency and Accountability:**

+* Disclose security incidents promptly and inform affected parties
+* Conduct independent investigations and publish findings
+* Hold individuals and organizations accountable for security breaches
+* Create a culture of transparency within the organization

+**4. Improve Communication:**

+* Establish clear communication channels for security-related matters
+* Provide regular updates to stakeholders on security posture and incidents
+* Use plain language and avoid technical jargon

+**5. Collaborate and Share Best Practices:**

+* Join industry groups and collaborate with peers
+* Share successful security strategies and incident response plans
+* Engage with security experts and researchers

+**Additional Considerations:**

+* **Investment in Security:** Recognize that enhancing security requires significant investment and ongoing commitment.
+* **Customer Education:** Educate customers on the importance of cybersecurity and data privacy, fostering a shared responsibility.
+* **Data Breach Insurance:** Consider purchasing cyber insurance to mitigate financial losses in the event of a breach.
+* **Monitoring and Continuous Improvement:** Continuously monitor security metrics and incident trends to identify areas for improvement.

+**Conclusion:**
+Regaining lost trust requires organizations to work smarter by implementing robust security measures, prioritizing data privacy, enhancing transparency, improving communication, and fostering collaboration.
+By adopting these strategies, businesses can rebuild trust with their stakeholders and strengthen their reputation in the digital age.

 ## Gartner: Mitigating security threats in AI agents
 [Read more](https://www.computerweekly.com/opinion/Gartner-Mitigating-security-threats-in-AI-agents)